Strangemind12/strangemind-ai/README.md

 # Strangemind AI 🤖⚡

-**Strangemind AI** is a cutting-edge WhatsApp Business AI bot designed for advanced user engagement, entertainment, and passive earning.
-Powered by Gupshup’s WhatsApp API, OpenAI’s language models, and integrated with a unique game economy and movie streaming features, this bot brings an interactive digital experience to WhatsApp users worldwide.
+**Strangemind AI** is a cutting-edge WhatsApp Business AI bot designed for advanced user engagement, entertainment.
+Powered by Gupshup’s WhatsApp API, OpenAI’s language models, and integrated with movie streaming features, this bot brings an interactive digital experience to WhatsApp users worldwide.

 ---